kushaldas/pym/docs/functions.rst

     >>> print(f(3))
     [1, 2, 3]

-To avoid this you can write more idiomatic Python, like the following
+To avoid this you can write more idiomatic Python, like the following:

 ::